immunefi-team/Bounty_Boosts/Alchemix/31008 - [SC - High] Alcx rewards are permanently frozen when two to....md

 # Alcx rewards are permanently frozen when two tokens are merged.

-Submitted on Fri May 10 2024 13:51:14 GMT-0400 (Atlantic Standard Time) by @Adrianx for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 10th 2024 at 19:51:14 UTC by @Adrianx for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31008